home-assistant/addons/git_pull/README.md

 2. Check the add-on log output to see the result.

 If the log doesn't end with an error, the add-on has successfully accessed your git repository.
-Examples of logs you will see if there were no errors are: `[Info] Nothing has changed.` or `[Info] Something has changed, checking Home-Assistant config...`
+Examples of logs you might see if there were no errors are: `[Info] Nothing has changed.` or `[Info] Something has changed, checking Home-Assistant config...`.

-If you made it this far you may want to let the add-on automatically check for updates at regular intervals by setting the `active` field (a subfield of `repeat`) to `true` and turning on "Start on boot."
+If you made it this far you may want to let the add-on automatically check for updates by setting the `active` field (a subfield of `repeat`) to `true` and turning on "Start on boot."

 ## Configuration